Knowledge is Power

-Our lab testing consists of testing TSH, T3, T4, Reverse T3, and for antibodies which would indicate a Hashimoto’s diagnosis.
+Our lab testing consists of testing TSH, T3, T4, Reverse T3, and for antibodies that would indicate a Hashimoto’s diagnosis.
 By doing this comprehensive testing, we are able to provide an accurate diagnosis and treat your condition correctly.

 For best absorption, it’s important to take your thyroid medication on an empty stomach and by itself.
-Wait at least one hour you eat breakfast or take any other medications or supplements.
+Wait at least one hour until you eat breakfast or take any other medications or supplements.

 We prescribe only bioidentical thyroid medications such as Armour™ or Naturethroid™.
 We can also prescribe compounded T3 medications.

 Side effects can include anxiety, shakiness, headaches, and heart palpitations.
 These often go away once your body becomes used to the thyroid medication, but if you do experience these side effects, we ask that you immediately contact our office for further instructions.